ROUNAK-K-JHA-2002/PassBit.dev/README.md

 #### Is the App Fully Functional?

-Its about 70% Functional.
+It's under development.
 You can store and manage all your passwords.
 I'm working on adding more features

 #### Is the App Secure ?